vraagakrishna/automation.testing.project.api/README.md

 You have been tasked to test/create the following scenario:

-- [ ] Register a weather station
 - [ ] Get the newly registered weather stations info
 - [ ] Update the station's info
 - [ ] Delete this weather station and confirm it has been deleted
+- [x] Register a weather station

 ### Objectives

 Keep the following objectives in mind when creating your test suite:

-- [ ] Create the expected API calls for the scenario above in Postman
-- [ ] Create tests to demonstrate how you would also test negative scenarios and data validation
 - [ ] Show how you can perform chaining of requests (passing data from one response to another request)
 - [ ] Implement assertions for your postman calls (pass/fail criteria)
 - [ ] Perform parameterisation for any dynamic configs or paths
+- [x] Create the expected API calls for the scenario above in ~~Postman~~ RestAssured
+- [x] Create tests to demonstrate how you would also test negative scenarios and data validation